build-on-aws/content/posts/create-an-etl-pipeline-apache-spark/index.md

 Now that we have the Glue Data Catalog table created, we can navigate to Amazon Athena to query the data using SQL.

-### Querying output data using Amazon Athena standard SQL
+### Step 6: Querying output data using Amazon Athena standard SQL

 1. Open Athena query editor, you can keep Data Source as the default `AwsDataCatalog` and select `my_demo_db` for Database and run the following query.